By Tim Thompson

 Forever Proud is a promise.

-As part of this year's Pride celebrations at TD, we have once again adopted the theme of "Forever Proud, Forever Progressing."
+As part of Pride celebrations at TD in 2022, we have once again adopted the theme of "Forever Proud, Forever Progressing."
 It's a catchy tagline, no doubt, and while it can sometimes be easy to dismiss a corporate missive, this one stands out for me.